chengjoanna1729/DevOps-Course-Starter/README.md

 To run the app in their respective environments, run the following commands:
 Dev: `docker-compose up --build`
 Prod: `docker-compose -f docker-compose.prod.yml up --build`

+### Running tests via docker-compose
+To run the tests in a docker container, run `docker-compose -f docker-compose.test.yml up --build`

 ### Architecture diagrams
 These can be found in the `./documentation` folder.